petr7555/tdt4259-individual-assignment/design-doc.md

 ### 6.7.
 Monitoring & alarms

 <!--
-How you’ll monitor your system performance.
+How you'll monitor your system performance.
 How will you log events in your system?
 What metrics will you monitor and how?
 Will you have alarms if a metric breaches a threshold or something else goes wrong?
 List the alarms that will trigger human intervention (e.g., on-call).
 -->